This topic describes how to query the contextual log entries of a specified log entry in the Log Service console.

 If an order fails, O&M engineers must locate the cause at the earliest opportunity.
 If a traditional context query method is used, the O&M engineers must be authorized by an administrator to log on to each server where the O2O application is deployed.
 After authorization is complete, the O&M engineers must search the servers one after one for the related application log entries based on the order ID.
 Then, the O&M engineers locate the cause of the failure based on the application log entries.

-- Install the log collection client Logtail on the server, and add the machine group and log collection configuration in the console.
-Then, Logtail starts to upload the incremental logs.
-You can also use producer-related SDK uploads, such as Log4J, LogBack, C-Producer
+- Install Logtail on the server.
+Create a machine group and log collection configurations in the Log Service console.
+Then, enable Logtail to upload incremental log entries to Log Service.

 - Log on to the Log Service console.